This is a look at some ideas for events…

 4. TV – Why not get a video camera and hook it up to a TV or video projector so you can broadcast the event ‘live’ to your audience on a big screen.
 We have used a video projector plus a couple of TVs near the back of the room hooked up to a video camera.
 If you’ve got more than one camera and the technology to do it, get different camera angles and mix it with computer visuals.
 (Visual mixers and software visual mixers are pricey!)

 5. Computer Graphics – If you’ve got the technology, have live graphics projected.
-We’ve used this for titling different aspects of the night, showing live video, mixing video and graphics, showing funky graphics, having a logo spinning on a loop before and after and more.
+We’ve used this for titling different aspects of the night, showing live video, mixing video and graphics, showing motion backgrounds, having a logo spinning on a loop before and after and more.

 6. TV and video – At one event we showed a video on a TV near the back of the room for those slightly disengaged and put bean bags around it in a closed off area with screens – in our case it was ‘Noddy’.
 You might choose something different.
 Be security conscious and sensible.
 We made a wooden screen so no prying hands could turn off the TV or DVD player (or worse..)

-If you can black out the room and have some smoke, funky lights etc then have a little disco.
+If you can black out the room and have some smoke (check with fire regs first!), some lights (you can get some Hex lights, LED lights for not much) then have a little disco.
 Think it through first – who will turn up, how will you relate to them, do you let people in who are drunk etc. Remember that hard underground dance tunes may not appeal to everyone!
 Choose the tunes carefully – chart stuff, hip hop, dance music – whatever people are in too.
 I know of one ‘disco’ who once used a DJ who played hard trance and UK garage (a weird mix).
 The young people ended up playing ‘Now’ albums instead!
 Just be careful if you let them connect their music in over bluetooth or via a lead!

 Make them as weird, whacky and wonderful as possible!
 We have had a woodlouse race (beamed up onto the video screen).
 Very popular but not altogether lovely.
 What about stealing games off TV programs?
 We used ‘Baby left baby right’ thing from TV where we filmed a baby (with parental permission – and on a soft sofa!) as the baby fell to his left or right.
 When we showed it on the night the kids had to guess if the baby fell to his left or right!